top of page

 Dynamic stretching is a strategic way to prep your body for exercise.
 Unlike holding a stretch, it involves active, controlled movements through your full range of motion.
 This is about triggering specific physiological responses that prime you for performance.

 This process raises your core body temperature and ramps up blood flow to the muscles you're about to use.
 That increased circulation delivers oxygen and nutrients, making the muscle tissue more pliable and ready to work.
-Building effective dynamic warm-up routines is a game-changer for hitting peak performance.
+Building effective dynamic warm-up routines is essential for hitting peak performance.

 Boosting Neuromuscular Activation